 In addition, the Department initiated the process during Cycle I of bringing an IT consultant on staff to assist the Department in upgrading and maintaining the internal portal.
-This consultant started in January 2012.
+Many improvements have been made to the internal portal since the IT consultant began working at DOI in January 2012.